-POLITICAL cont.
-(11) Local Government Councillor
+B. POLITICAL cont. (ii) Local Government Councillor

-6. The Local Government councillor Morea, as already stated, was in GOSISI and stayed with the patrol, indeed he ensured that there was virtually no time when I spoke to the villagers that he was not present.
+- 6. The Local Government councillor Morea, as already stated, was in GOSISI and stayed with the patrol, indeed he ensured that there was virtually no time when I spoke to the villagers that he was not present.
 I had been rather puzzled by the attitude of some of the people.
 It was not until I was about to leave that I found out that he had given instructions that no-one was to speak to the Patrol Officer unless he was present.
-I was also informed that if his instruction was ignored he would prevent the patrols and medical assistance from coming into the further patrois and medical assistance from coming into the the area.
+I was also informed that if his instruction was ignored he would prevent further patrols and medical assistance from coming into the the area.
 I doubt the complete veracity of all the information given however there must have been a few grains of truth.
-As far as I can ascertain MOREA's reasons for the silence were -

-- he is one of the chief instigators in the moving of the DUBA people from DUBA to HORIGE - he is alledged to have started the "puri puri" rumors against the headman of DUBA, BUTURA EDURE.
+As far as I can ascertain MOREA's reasons for the silence were - - (a) he is one of the chief instigators in the moving of the DUBA people from DUBA to HORIGE - (b) he is alledged to have started the "puri puri" rumors against the headman of DUBA, BUTURA EDURE.